yuriyward/NewName/PRIVACY.md

 2. **Open source contributions**
    - If you submit bug reports or feature requests on GitHub
    - Only information you explicitly provide in issues/PRs

+## Chrome Web Store Compliance Certifications

+NewName certifies compliance with Chrome Web Store Developer Program Policies:

+### ✅ We do not sell or transfer user data to third parties

+- **No data sales**: We have no business model involving user data
+- **No third-party transfers**: User data is never sent to third parties
+- **No backend servers**: We operate no servers that could receive user data
+- **Exception**: Cloud AI (Google Gemini) only when user explicitly enables it with their own API key

+### ✅ We do not use or transfer user data for purposes unrelated to the extension's single purpose

+NewName's single purpose: **Intelligent, context-aware file renaming for Chrome downloads.**

+All data collection directly supports this purpose:
+- Page titles → Context for AI filename suggestions
+- File content → Analyzed to understand file for naming
+- User settings → Stores renaming preferences
+- Rename history → Enables undo functionality

+We do NOT use data for advertising, profiling, tracking, or analytics.

+### ✅ We do not use or transfer user data to determine creditworthiness or for lending purposes

+NewName has no involvement with credit scoring, lending decisions, or financial services.
+This is a file renaming utility with no connection to financial evaluation.

 ## Your Rights & Controls